s-damian/hardhat-nft-ticketing/README.md

 npm run dev
 ```

-And you can go to the URL:
+Open your browser and go to:

 ```bash
 http://localhost:3000